EpiphanySoft/oo/docs/Widget.md

 ## Instance Properties

-`Widget` maintains the following properties to describe an instance's current life-cycle state.
+`Widget` maintains the following properties to describe an instance's current life cycle state.
 These are:

  - `constructing` Starts as `true` and is cleared by the `constructor`.